 These groups govern academic programs leading to the Master of Education degree, the Certificate of Advanced Study, the Doctor of Education degree, the Doctor of Philosophy in Education degree, and the Doctor of Education Leadership degree.
 They also certify that students have met the necessary academic requirements for degrees.
 All students in degree programs are reviewed at the end of each semester by program faculty, the Ed.D. and Ph.D.
 Steering Committee, the Ed.L.D.
 Steering Committee or the Degree Programs Office.

-HGSE continues to retain the discretion to apply its considered judgment to the question of how best to pursue its educational programs during and after the COVID-19 crisis, which may include, among other things, making recourse to online instruction and instituting compulsory testing and tracing programs as required conditions for accessing the Harvard campus or Harvard facilities.
+HGSE continues to retain the discretion to apply its considered judgment to the question of how best to pursue its educational programs during the COVID-19 crisis, which may include, among other things, making recourse to online instruction and instituting compulsory testing and tracing programs as required conditions for accessing the Harvard campus or Harvard facilities.